Cartan Subalgebras for Quantum Symmetric Pair Coideals: Introduction

 Section \ref{section:cond_comm} sets up the basic tools needed to create Cartan elements in $\mathcal{B}_{\theta}$.
 Section \ref{section:gen} introduces the notion of generalized normalizers in order to analyze when elements of $\mathcal{B}_{\theta}$ commute with elements of carefully chosen sub-quantized enveloping algebras of $U_q(\mathfrak{g})$.
 Section \ref{section:weight_cons} and Section \ref{section:com_crit} establish properties of lowest and highest weight summands respectively of elements inside special generalized normalizers associated to $\mathcal{B}_{\theta}$.
 Building on the prior sections, Section \ref{section:det_comm} presents methods for constructing Cartan elements with desired commutativity properties in $\mathcal{B}_{\theta}$ from the lift of the root vectors $f_{-\beta}$.

-Theorem A, the main result of the paper, is the heart of Section \ref{section:cart_cons}.
+Theorem B, the main result of the paper, is the heart of Section \ref{section:cart_cons}.
 First, we establish in Section \ref{section:spec} a specialization criteria that is later used to show that the quantum Cartan subalgebras specialize to their classical counterparts.
-Section \ref{section:special_lifts} shows how to construct the desired Cartan elements in a few special cases not covered in Section \ref{section:cond_comm}.
-We present and prove the complete version of Theorem A (Theorem \ref{theorem:main}) in Section \ref{section:qcs}.
+We show how to construct the desired Cartan elements, and thus prove the detailed version of Theorem B (Theorem \ref{theorem:main} and Corollary \ref{corollary:main}), in Section \ref{section:qcs}.

 In the final section (Section \ref{section:examples}) of the paper, we analyze in detail the quantum Cartan subalgebras for a family of symmetric pairs of type AIII/AIV.
 After a brief overview of the generators and relations for this family in Section \ref{section:ex_overview}, we present the $n=2$ and $n=3$ cases in Sections \ref{section:nequals2} and \ref{section:nequals3} respectively.
 For general $n$ (Section \ref{section:ex_general}), we give explicit formulas for a set of generators for the quantum Cartan subalgebra.
 We also establish a close connection between the quantum Cartan subalgebra and central elements of subalgebras of $\mathcal{B}_{\theta}$.